imorente/accessible_spa_examples/README.md

 Each of these frameworks provides lifecycle event hooks that allow us to determine when the view update is complete.

-The goal is to call our `annaounce_view_loaded()` helper method after the view is rendered in the page.
+The goal is to call our `announce_view_loaded()` helper method after the view is rendered in the page.

 ### React